VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/shaders.md

 ## Performance

 > In HLSL and Cg a ternary operator will never lead to branching.
-Instead both possible results are always evaluated and the not used one is being discarded.
+Instead, both possible results are always evaluated and the not used one is being discarded.
 To quote the HLSL documentation:
 >
 > <span class="smalltext">[Soulsource on StackOverflow](https://stackoverflow.com/users/759323/soulsource)</span>
 >